 - 1. Each site will designate a primary licensed professional (e.g. neurologist, psychiatrist, clinical psychologist, HD nurse specialist, psychiatric nurse or clinical social worker) to further assess suicide risk or potential risk to others identified during screening.
 If unavailable, a suitable back-up must be provided.
 For most sites this should be the site PI and back-up support must be organised during periods of absence. - 2.
-Further actions will depend on the discretion of the clinician but may include but are not limited to one or more of the following: - Determination that no further action is required - Follow-up phone contact - o Referral to mental health services for further assessments - Follow-up at local HD clinic - Consultation with a family member - Immediate inpatient or outpatient treatment - Notification of law enforcement - 3.
+Further actions will depend on the discretion of the clinician but may include but are not limited to one or more of the following: - o Determination that no further action is required - o Follow-up phone contact - o Referral to mental health services for further assessments - Follow-up at local HD clinic - o Consultation with a family member - Immediate inpatient or outpatient treatment - Notification of law enforcement - 3.
 Any initiation of this protocol must be documented and enforced by the site PI.
-If any Track-HD subject requires urgent in patient treatment or notification of law enforcement, the Track HD clinical trial manager and the Track-HD study PI (SJT) must be notified.
+Whenever this protocol is initiated it will be documented by the data monitors in the onsite monitoring reports and if any Track-HD subject requires urgent in patient treatment or notification of law enforcement, the Track HD clinical trial manager and the Track-HD study PI (SJT) must be notified.
 This, as well as other reportable events, will be reviewed by clinicians on the Track HD executive and steering committee on a semi-annual basis to ensure continuing effectiveness of screening procedures and assessment/treatment protocols.